The closing or completion day is the day the title is transferred to the new buyer and they take legal possession of the property.

 - Homeowners insurance

 Your lawyer will let you know by the end of the closing date that everything went smoothly.
 The property is officially closed when the money and keys change hands.
-We will help you coordinate the handing over of keys to the buyer.
+I will help you coordinate the handing over of keys to the buyer.